Mojo.

 Challenge Yourself Differently

-It sounds counter intuitive when you don’t feel like working out to actually do something harder, but I’ve seen it work wonders for me and others.
-If you have a 5 mile easy run planned, but are just pained at the thought of continuing after 1 mile then try switching it up.
+It sounds counterintuitive when you don’t feel like working out to actually do something harder, but I’ve seen it work wonders for me and others.
+If you have a 5-mile easy run planned but are just pained at the thought of continuing after 1 mile then try switching it up.

 Try doing a minute of sprinting, a minute easy, then repeating.

-Or completely switch things up by doing a workout way out of your comfort zone.
-Both of these give you a moment to be proud of yourself for working hard, which can remind you of why working out feels good {the endorphins certainly don’t hurt either!}.
+Both of these give you a moment to be proud of yourself for working hard, which can remind you of why working out feels good {the endorphins boost certainly don’t hurt either!}.

 - Pick a new distance to run and enjoy the excitement